 For example, babies are generally ready to begin first foods around 6 months.
 Some are ready earlier, some are ready later.

 It’s important to watch for the signs.
 (Read more about those here.)

-All of this to say, don’t fret too much if your baby is a late bloomer.
+This may be the culprit if your baby refuses to eat.
+Don’t fret too much if your baby is a late bloomer.
 Stay alert to signs of readiness and provide opportunities for more experiences with food.

-If your baby isn’t ready and you force it, this won’t be fun or pleasant and may lead to disinterest or your baby refusing to eat.
+If your baby isn’t ready and you force it, this won’t be fun or pleasant and may lead to disinterest or a situation where your baby refuses to eat.

-When to Get More Help If Your Baby Refuses to Eat
+Get More Help if Your Baby Refuses to Eat

-How long should you wait to do something when your baby refuses to eat?
+How long should you wait to do something when your baby won’t eat?
 Should you wait it out?
 At what point is waiting it out potentially causing more challenges down the road?

 In most cases, your baby will sort things out on his own, provided you offer regular, balanced meals and snacks, have a positive feeding environment, and stay relaxed.

 Signs You Need to Visit the Doctor

 It’s time to head to the doctor’s office if your baby: